 If you contact several agencies about your design project, and don’t attach your brief, you’ll find that more often than not, you’ll get asked for it.

-Why is a Design Brief Used?
+Why Is a Design Brief Important?

-Essentially, when contacting agencies, you’re hoping for several things:
+When contacting agencies, you’re hoping for several things: